 Seattle Seahawks @ Indianapolis Colts

 While Seattle’s defense is incredibly inconsistent, their offense is one of the most powerful in the league.
 Russell Wilson played at an MVP level for much of last season on his way to 4,725 combined passing and rushing yards and 45 combined touchdowns.
 D.K.
 Metcalf broke through in a way most weren’t expecting with 83 catches for 1,303 yards and 10 touchdowns while Tyler Lockett put up 1,054 yards and 10 touchdowns of his own.
 Stud corner Xavier Rhodes will likely be tasked with shadowing Metcalf on the outside, while Lockett likely sees an easier matchup in this game against Rock Ya-Sin or Kenny Moore.
 The Colts have strong defensive personnel at all three levels headlined by Rhodes, Darius Leonard, and DeForest Buckner; Leonard and Buckner were First-Team All-Pro players last season.
-Buckner is joined by first-round defensive lineman Kwity Paye on the line, and those two will have a field day against an offensive line that Russell Wilson sort of threw under the bus earlier this offseason.
+Buckner is joined by first-round defensive lineman Kwity Paye on the line, and those two will have a field day against an offensive line that Russell Wilson threw under the bus earlier this offseason.

 Matchup to Watch: D.K.
 Metcalf (SEA WR) vs. Xavier Rhodes (IND CB)